chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/beast/swarm-of-spiders.md

 aliases: ["Swarm of Spiders"]
 ---
 # Swarm of Spiders
 *Source: Monster Manual p.
-338. Available in the SRD.*
+338, Mythic Odysseys of Theros.
+Available in the SRD.*

 > [!note] The Nature of Swarms
 >